yanndebray/matlab-with-python-book/3_Set-up_MATLAB_and_Python.md

 As any other Integrated Development Environment, VS Code supports writing scripts and executing them in several languages (Python, Javascript, …)

+As of early 2024, VSCode also has a [MATLAB extension](https://blogs.mathworks.com/matlab/2024/03/05/matlab-extension-for-visual-studio-code-now-with-code-execution/) that enables you to run MATLAB code in the editor by connecting to a MATLAB session running on your machine.

 <img src="./media/image38.png" />

 The big difference with the [Eclipse](https://en.wikipedia.org/wiki/Eclipse_(software)) approach to componentization is the